County of Santa Barbara

 SOCIAL SERVICES DEPARTMENT

-Consider recommendations regarding an Agreement with Good Samaritan Shelter for
+Consider recommendations regarding an Agreement with Good Samaritan Shelter for Subsidized

-Subsidized Employment through the Joint Opportunities Building Skills Program, as follows:
+Employment through the Joint Opportunities Building Skills Program, as follows:

-a) Approve, ratify and authorize the Director of the Department of Social Services, or
+a) Approve, ratify and authorize the Director of the Department of Social Services, or designee, to

-contract amount not to exceed $72,000.00 for the period of July 1, 2025 through June 30,
+to exceed $72,000.00 for the period of July 1, 2025 through June 30, 2026; and

-b) Determine that the activity is not a “Project” subject to California Environmental Quality
+b) Determine that the activity is not a “Project” subject to California Environmental Quality Act

-Act (CEQA) review per CEQA Guideline Section 15378(b)(5), since the activity is an
+(CEQA) review per CEQA Guideline Section 15378(b)(5), since the activity is an organizational or

-organizational or administrative activity of government that will not result in direct or
+administrative activity of government that will not result in direct or indirect physical changes in the

 A-29)